johnnyrichard/johnnyrichard.github.io/content/chaos-of-abstraction.md

 appears.

 So, if you are someone who suffers of imposter syndrome and feels like know nothing about software, my advice is LEARN YOUR TOOL.
 Be pragmatic about it.
-If you are using *git* to versioning your source code, you need understand the git internals, if you are a web developer, you need to understand how sockets, TCP, HTTP works.
-If someday something goes wrong with your brand new framework, you will understand the problems and limitations because you know how computer works.
+If you are using *git* to versioning your source code, you need to understand the git internals, if you are a web developer, you need at least to understand how sockets, TCP, HTTP works.
+If something goes wrong with your brand new framework, you will understand the problems and limitations because you know how computer works.